Sulstice/Swifter/README.md

 ![Python 3.6](https://img.shields.io/badge/python-3.6-blue.svg)

-**Background:** A unique look into scraping data for jobs, the motivation behind this project is to gain an outlook about talent pool within a city.
-In combination with not only the talent pool here but what is up and coming in the pipelines of universities.
+**Background:** A unique look into scraping data for jobs.
+The motivation behind this project is to gain an outlook about talent pool within a city, in combination with not only the existing talent pool here but what is up and coming in the pipelines of local universities.
 Glassdoor was chosen because of it's rapid growth as a household name in job searching.
 Monster, Indeed, and others have become a little antiquated.
 It's main competitor is LinkedIn in terms of job searching.